top of page

 • What is emotional intelligence?

-Emotional intelligence is the ability to recognize, understand, and manage your own emotions, as well as to recognize, understand, and influence the emotions of others.
-It is often referred to as EI or EQ.
+Emotional intelligence, or EQ, is the ability to recognize, understand, and manage your own emotions.
+It also includes the ability to recognize, understand, and influence the emotions of people around you.
+It is often referred to as being emotionally smart.

 • Who popularized the concept of emotional intelligence?